 Announcement of the gift was the kickoff to The Ivey Campaign, supporting the School's move to the world stage.
 The target was \$75 million, the largest campaign by a single faculty in Canadian history.
 The campaign ultimately raised \$78 million when it closed in 2001.
 As for Seymour Schulich, he did find a business school to name, at York University.
 And he subsequently returned to Western to make a major donation to name the Schulich School of Medicine and Dentistry.
+The new name and injection of capital helped fuel an expansion to Asia.
+The Cheng Yu Tung Management Institute was officially opened in the Hong Kong Convention and Exhibition Centre in 1998, with the generous support of Hong Kong businessperson Henry K.S.
+Cheng.
+Richard M. and Beryl made the long trip to Hong Kong to participate in the opening.
+On their return to London, they held a party at their own home on Wellington Street for the staff members who had done so much to support the Asia project but had not been able to attend the opening.

-But wait, there's more.
 In 2006, the Business School launched another fundraising campaign.
 The goal this time was \$200 million and included a new building.
 And once again there was a hope, perhaps even an expectation, the Ivey family would make a substantial contribution.

-"She didn't put the touch on us for the new building," Richard W. said in 2013 of the meeting he, his father and his sister Rosamond had with Dean Stephenson before the campaign was announced, "but we knew that it meant the family had to put its hand up early.
-So seven years ago now we came forward with a number, which was mostly dad, but also included the Foundation and Roz and myself and mom.
-I think Carol knew us well enough by then to know if they were launching a \$200 million campaign we would respond with a number.
+"She didn't put the touch on us for the new building," Richard W. said in 2013 of the meeting he, his father, and Rosamond had with Dean Stephenson before the campaign was announced, "but we knew that it meant the family had to put its hand up early.
+So, seven years ago now, we came forward with a number, which was mostly Dad, but also included the Foundation and Roz and myself and my Mother.
+I think Carol knew us well enough by then to know if they were launching a \$200-million campaign, we would respond with a number.
 She probably had no idea what that number would be, but it ended up being the biggest number in the campaign."

-Of the \$20.9 million committed to the campaign, \$7 million was earmarked to ensure the new Richard Ivey Building had the resources to achieve Gold LEED certification, a critical concern for a family deeply dedicated to environmental issues.
+Of the \$20.9 million committed to the campaign by the Iveys, \$7 million was earmarked to ensure the new Richard Ivey Building had the resources to achieve Gold LEED (Leadership in Energy and Environmental Design) certification, a critical concern for a family deeply dedicated to environmental issues.

-The faculty of the Ivey Business School now teach in the brand new Richard Ivey Building - "which," said Richard M. with a grin, "is great because Richard Ivey is no longer in the school's name."
+The faculty of the Ivey Business School now teach in the Richard Ivey Building - "which," said Richard M. with a grin, "is great because Richard Ivey is no longer in the school's name."

 And what does that mean to the family?
-"The Business School is the most prominent thing named after us so we feel even more deeply committed to its future," Richard W said.
+"The Business School is the most prominent thing named after us, so we feel even more deeply committed to its future," Richard W. said.
 "It is a great Business School and alumni go on to do great things.
-So the pride has grown as the School's reputation has grown."
+So, the pride has grown as the School's reputation has grown."